 This review has made recommendations to help gas pipeline users negotiate lower prices and better deals under Parts 8 to 12 of the National Gas Rules.
 Changing the way gas pipelines are regulated will make it cheaper and easier to move gas around the market.
 This helps keep gas and electricity prices as low as possible.

 If the recommendations from this review are adopted in full, then pipeline users and gas consumers will benefit from lower prices and fairer terms and conditions of access to pipeline services.

-On 27 February 2018 the AEMC published a draft report for the review into the regulation of covered pipelines.
-The draft report includes draft recommendations for the economic regulation framework for full and light regulation (covered) pipelines, which will make it easier and cheaper to move gas to where it is most valued.
+On 3 July 2018 the AEMC published its final report for the review into the regulation of covered pipelines.
+The report includes 32 recommendations for the economic regulation framework for full and light regulation (covered) pipelines, which will make it easier and cheaper to move gas to where it is most valued.

 On 5 May 2017 the AEMC received from COAG Energy Council terms of reference to review the scope of economic regulation applied to covered gas pipelines.
 The review covers Parts 8 to 12 of the National Gas Rules (NGR) which set out how covered gas transmission and distribution pipelines are regulated.
 These parts include rules on the access arrangement process, information disclosure, revenue and price calculations, access terms and conditions, and an arbitration framework.

 The AEMC published an issues paper on 27 June 2017.
 The issues paper aimed to facilitate public consultation on the policy objectives of the gas access regime, in addition to the purpose and operation of the current regulatory framework in relation to the economic regulation of covered gas transmission and distribution pipelines.